 When compared over a long term period, 18K comes out on top.

 Pure gold 24CT is very rarely used in our jewellery because this metal is very soft.
-As a result, it can easily be scratched and misshapen and not ideal for engagement or wedding ring pieces that customers will typically wear on a daily basis.
+As a result, it can be very easily be scratched and misshapen and not ideal for engagement or wedding ring pieces that customers will typically wear on a daily basis.

 DIFFERENCE IN COLOUR

-When it comes to colour, there is no contest – 24-carat gold is the pure winner, as its tone is the actual colour of the real thing, straight from the earth.
+When it comes to colour, there is no contest – 24K gold is the pure winner, as its tone is the actual colour of the real thing, straight from the earth.

 Any alloy with lower purity will not have a colour that matches the hue of pure gold, although 18K gold can come pretty close.

-9CT gold has a yellow colour that is not as saturated as that of 24K gold – the tone of 9CT gold is paler in comparison.
+9K gold has a yellow colour that is not as saturated as that – the tone of 9K gold is paler in comparison.
 Some like the richness of colour in the higher Karats of gold, and others like the subtler paler comparison so this may factor towards your choice.